How Do You Get Meningitis?

 • Fungal Meningitis:

-• Typically very rare.
+• Typically, it is very rare.

 • A deadly outbreak made national news in 2012 when it was discovered that contaminated steroid injections made at a compounding center in Massachusetts were responsible for 753 fungal meningitis cases, resulting in 64 deaths across 20 states.